How to use a public charger for an electric car

 What are public charge points for electric cars?

-Some well-known public charging operators are BP Pulse, Shell Recharge, Ionity, PodPoint, InstaVolt, Osprey just to name a few.
+Some well-known public charging operators are BP Pulse, Shell Recharge, Ionity, PodPoint, InstaVolt and Osprey just to name a few.

-Public chargers can be used by those needing to recharge while on a longer journey, as well as being a handy option for drivers who do not have a home charging solution.
+Public chargers can be used by those needing to recharge while on a longer journey, as well as being a handy option for drivers who do not have a home charging solution for charging electric cars.

 What are the main types of public charger?
 What do they look like?

-The size, shape and design of public chargers varies quite a lot, though they will all either have a charging cable attached to them or a socket to plug in a cable.
+The size, shape and design of public chargers varies quite a lot, though each charging unit will have either have a charging cable attached to them or a socket to plug in a cable.

-There are two main types of public charger - destination chargers and on-the-road (rapid) chargers.
+There are two main types of public EV charging units - destination chargers and on-the-road (rapid) chargers.

 Destination Chargers

-Destination Chargers are designed to be used while you are busy doing other things, such as shopping, going to the gym or at work.
-As such, you'll most commonly find them in car parks where vehicles are likely to stay for 30 minutes or longer.
+Destination Chargers are designed to be used while EV drivers are busy doing other things, such as shopping, going to the gym or at work.
+As such, you'll most commonly find them in car parks across the UK where vehicles are likely to stay for 30 minutes or longer.

-They tend to have a charging output between 7kW and 22kW, which will add between 30 to 50 miles of range per hour.
+They tend to have a charging output between 7kW and 22kW, which will add between 30 to 50 miles of range per hour depending on your vehicle.

 While their look varies, they typically use a "bollard" design.